ForgeEssentials/ForgeEssentials/README.md

 *More information can be found at the (wip - rewrite in progress) [wiki](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki).*

-####This repo is for a port to Minecraft 1.7.10.
+#### This repo is for a port to Minecraft 1.7.10.
 There are compiled builds [here](http://198.23.242.205:8080/job/ForgeEssentials/).
 Betas are to be considered very unstable.
 Approach with caution.
-Please make backups before attempting to use this on a live server.####
+Please make backups before attempting to use this on a live server.
+[Here is a small updater-script by helinus](https://gist.github.com/helinus/e9a7cf6e64e09d1cdeb5)

 <br>